davestearns/identity-service/README.md

 The data being stored by the Postgres container lives inside the container so this will also destroy all the data.
 If you want to preserve data between runs, adjust the [compose.yaml](./compose.yaml) file to include a [volume mount](https://docs.docker.com/compose/compose-file/05-services/#volumes) that maps `/var/lib/postgresql/data` in the container to a file on your host's drive.

 If you already have an existing Postgres instance in a cloud provider and you want to use it instead, run the [schema creation script](./docker/postgres/schema.sql) in one of the databases, and set the `POSTGRES_URL` environment variable to point toward your instance.

+## Feedback Welcome!

+Since I'm pretty new to Rust, I would love constructive feedback on this code.
+Feel free to open an [Issue](/davestearns/identity-service/issues) with general comments, or open a [PR](/davestearns/identity-service/pulls) with specific suggested changes.